-That’s the key question given the introduction of Apple’s latest Intelligent Tracking Prevention (ITP) update, which is poised to have an enormous impact on CRO practices.
+That’s the key question given the latest update to Apple’s latest Intelligent Tracking Prevention (ITP) technology, which is having an enormous impact on CRO and experimentation practices.

-ITP is implemented within the Safari browser, and while this has a relatively low percentage of the desktop market, it is a completely different picture when it comes to mobile devices, where Apple has much higher market share (closer to 40% to 50%).
-This means that almost half of your web traffic could be impacted by ITP, along with a double-digit percentage of desktop visitors.
+ITP is implemented within the Safari browser, and while this has around 8-12% of the desktop market worldwide, it is a completely different picture when it comes to mobile devices, where Apple has much higher market share (closer to 50%-55% in the US and UK).
+This means that half of your web traffic could be impacted by ITP, along with a double-digit percentage of desktop visitors.

 Here are the key points we captured from our conversation with Jean-Noël: